microsoft/Loop-Sample-TestUser-Android/README.md

         LoopSDK.userId = "YOUR_USER_ID";
         LoopSDK.deviceId = "YOUR_DEVICE_ID";
     ```
-  0. Run the app.
+  0. Build and run the app

 After this is done, you can create test profiles from the dashboard and see them updated in your app.
-This is the test version of what Loop does when it creates home & work profiles and updates your app.
+This is the same mechanism using test signals of what Loop does when it creates home & work profiles and updates your app.